NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/configuration.md

 The settings required by your application and the mechanism used to specify those settings (configuration being one example) can be decoupled using the [options pattern](xref:fundamentals/configuration#options-config-objects).
 To use the options pattern you create your own options class (probably several different classes, corresponding to different cohesive groups of settings) that you can inject into your application using an options service.
 You can then specify your settings using configuration or whatever mechanism you choose.

+> [!NOTE]
-Note: You could store your `Configuration` instance as a service, but this would unnecessarily couple your application to a single configuration system and specific configuration keys.
+> You could store your `Configuration` instance as a service, but this would unnecessarily couple your application to a single configuration system and specific configuration keys.
 Instead, you can use the [Options pattern](xref:fundamentals/configuration#options-config-objects) to avoid these issues.

   ## Using the built-in sources